Skip to content

 Knowledge-Layer Policies

-NornicDB's knowledge-layer scoring system manages the lifecycle and visibility of graph entities through declarative profiles and policies.
+NornicDB's knowledge-layer scoring system manages the lifecycle and visibility of graph entities through declarative parameter packages and targeted bindings.
 This guide covers the system architecture and how the pieces fit together.

 Architecture